Real-Time Twitter Sentiment Analysis and Prediction App with Pathway Live Data Framework

 What are we going to build?

 The final application displays a map of Twitter users who posted popular tweets on a given topic (e.g. #vmas tag for the MTV Awards, you can easily configure it to any topic you want).
 The size of each dot corresponds to the total influence of authors located in a given area on this topic.
-The influence is computed in real-time based on a current structure of retweets and replies to tweets (we will see how this is computed by Pathway at the end of this article).
+The influence is computed in real-time based on a current structure of retweets and replies to tweets (we will see how this is computed by the Pathway Live Data Framework at the end of this article).
 These users are clustered based on the sentiment their tweets are causing: green denotes positive reactions, cyan - neutral ones, magenta - negative ones.

-All the results are visible on the map and summarized in the dynamic table next to it.
+All the results are visible on the map and summarized in the dynamic

 - process a real-time stream of Twitter data,